Vittv/study/README.md

 >All of these courses offer certification

-**# First course:**
+# First course:

-# cursoemvideo - Python3 (PT)
+**cursoemvideo - Python3 (PT)**

 This course taught me all the way from print('Hello World') to functions, modules, packets.
-But it did not cover classes or anything deeper than that.
+But it did not cover classes or anything more.

 It was a total of 23 lessons and 115 exercises.
 You'd watch the lesson and be given around 5-10 exercises to finish before the next lesson.